hiddify/hiddify.com/docs/manager/domain-worker-cdn-and-tunneling/How-to-setup-relay-server-using-Hiddify-Relay-Builder.md

 This option deletes all rules created in IP-Tables.

-> [Tip!]
->
+!!! tip "Tip!"
-> Be careful that if you have created special rules next to the tunnel manually, they will be deleted with this command.
+    Be careful that if you have created special rules next to the tunnel manually, they will be deleted with this command.

 `Back`